praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 Now that the code is in place and can be referenced, you can make the calls to plug-ins within the `doPlugins` function.

-First, call a plug-in which has been incorporated into the AppMeasurement library, and so is known as a "utility."
+First, call a plug-in which has been incorporated into the [!DNL AppMeasurement] library, and so is known as a "utility."
 It is referred to as `s.Util.getQueryParam`, because it is part of the s object, is a built-in utility, and will grab values based on a parameter from the query string in the URL.

 1. Copy the following code: